Explore

 The contact list screen in Zoom

-See also How to сreate a messaging app in 2025: features, cost & timeline
+How to сreate a messaging app: features, cost & timeline

 Nice-to-have features to integrate in your video chat app

-More advanced features to consider once you’ve implemented all the basics.
-It’s definitely not an exhaustive list — just some popular ideas.
+More advanced features to consider once you’ve implemented the basics.
+It’s not an exhaustive list — just some popular ideas.

 Vital for pitching project ideas, delivering presentations, streaming games, watching movies together, and explaining how to use Photoshop to a friend.
-Since this is a very in-demand feature in video calling programs, we recommend you implement it as soon as you get all the essentials running properly (and ensure the high video quality).
+Since this is an in-demand feature in video calling programs, we recommend you implement it as soon as you get all the essentials running properly and ensure the high video quality.

 Discord